DavesCodeMusings/raspberry-cobbler/docs/side-quests/iotop.md

 # iotop Side Quest
 Why is my Pi's activity light (the green LED) always pulsing?
+What's writing to my microSD?

-That's the question that started me on this side quest.
+Those are the questions that started me on this side quest.
 I wanted to know what was accessing my microSD on a consistent basis.
 After all, I put _/tmp_ and _/var/log_ on RAM-based _tmpfs_.
 What was writing to persistent storage?

 To find out, I'm using _iotop_.